Quick and Easy Salt Dough Valentines Day #Diy

 Sharing is caring!

-Today I am sharing an easy diy Valentines Project that is fun to do with the kids.
+Today I am sharing an easy DIY Valentine’s Craft Project that is fun to do with the kids.
 We made salt dough Valentines it was super fun, it’s so easy and perfect for crafting with kids.
 Sammie and I did this project over the last few years.
 I can’t believe I’m only sharing it this year!
 Ya, I was looking through photo files at past projects and I pulled this out of the vault.
 Perfect timing.
-Especially if your snowed in!
-It takes no time at all to make the salt dough and do this kids crafting project.
+Especially if you are snowed in!
+It takes no time at all to make the salt dough and do this kid crafting project.

 Salt Dough_Sculpey clay diy_DearCreatives.com_